rust-lang/book/src/ch19-04-advanced-types.md

 would work too).

-To work with DSTs, Rust has a particular trait called the `Sized` trait to determine whether or not a type’s size is known at compile time.
+To work with DSTs, Rust has a particular trait called the `Sized` trait to determine whether a type’s size is known at compile time.
 This trait is automatically implemented for everything whose size is known at compile time.
 In addition, Rust implicitly adds a bound on `Sized` to every generic function.
 That is, a generic function definition like this: